 At the other end of the scale, the company's Conrad chain offers luxury services and distinctive locations, while its Waldorf-Astoria Collection is a prestigious collection of hotels inspired by the New York landmark.
 The company's Hilton Grand Vacations subsidiary operates about 45 time-share vacation resorts, with a concentration located in Florida.

-Even though the company has hotels all over the world, it generates more than 75% of sales in the US.
+Even though the company has hotels all over the world, it generates about 80% of its sales in the US.

 Sales and Marketing

-Hilton relies on traditional advertising and promotions along with a variety of direct marketing techniques such as email and postal mailings to drum up business.
+Hilton relies on traditional advertising and promotions along with a variety of direct marketing techniques such as email, social media marketing, and postal mailings to drum up business.
 A fair amount of the company's hotel rooms get booked through internet travel intermediaries.
 Hilton pays commissions and transaction fees for sales of rooms through such services.
 The company also has a robust customer loyalty program it uses to try to generate return business.

 Hilton has maintained steady revenue growth for the past several years.
-In fiscal 2015, revenue increased by 7% compared to fiscal 2014.
+In fiscal 2016, revenue increased by slightly compared to fiscal 2015.

 The company continues to expand its global footprint and its timeshare business.
 In January 2016 Hilton launched its newest midscale brand, Tru by Hilton.
 Each Tru by Hilton property includes various social spaces in a large first floor lobby.

 In February 2016 the company announced a plan to separate a substantial portion of its ownership business, consisting primarily of its owned hotels located in the US along with its timeshare business from Hilton, to form two additional new publicly traded companies.

 Mergers and Acquisitions